hooreique/fall/README.md

 ## After Uninstall

-You can manually remove these files for a clean system :)
+You can manually remove these directories for a clean system :)

 ```sh
 rm -rf ~/.config/fall ~/.local/state/fall